IEK-5/PV-GRIP/README.md

 It takes about two minutes to process a single LAZ file, with 4 workers allocated on a server side for these tasks.

-From a cloud point several statistic are computed: `min`, `max` and `count`.
-Those functions are taken for every region with a specified resolution.

 The behaviour of the LAS Data directories are defined by a special file called `las_meta.json`.
 For example, for the NRW data:
 ```